 We recognize that not drinking coffee in the morning is an insane request for some people, but there are other ways to get that energy boost in the morning.
 Noni Fruit Leather is a caffeine-free substitute that provides a natural energy boost as a raw food.

 Rather than being packed with chemicals and sugar, Noni Fruit Leather made from from organic noni pulp is full of antioxidants, beneficial enzymes, and minerals.
-As it boosts energy, it also reduces inflammation, regulates blood sugar levels, and relieves pain.
+As it boosts energy, promotes a positive mood, supports a healthy response to inflammation and supports healthy digestion.